 That's right, you brilliant buttercup, you: nonprofits.

-At Lean Nonprofit, we help organizations increase their mission impact while reducing waste.
+At Lean Nonprofit, I help organizations increase their mission impact while reducing waste.
 What kind of waste?

 - Employee turnover

 - Inefficient program design and launch

 I do this by helping organizations get smarter and more nimble with their strategy, program design and implementation.

 Everything I do with nonprofits is built around program development - minimum viable program development - that allows organizations to build and launch programs, measure the results, learn from the results, and make decisions to feed back into program design - ultimately, getting maximum results.